MASILab/pyPheWAS/docs/tutorial/researchtools.rst

 #.
 Censor the data from exact start and end ages
 #.
 Censor the data as a range from a period of time, relative to an age in the demographic data.

-..note:: The field 'AgeAtICD' must be included in the phenotype file, this is the age that will be censored according to the parameters.
+.. note:: The field 'AgeAtICD' must be included in the phenotype file, this is the age that will be censored according to the parameters.

 The options:
  * ``--path``:			the path to all input files and destination of the output files